nukes1810/KlipperFusion/README.md

-# KlipperFusion
+# Sentient

 I got tired of watching Bambu and other manufacturers lock down their firmware while charging a premium for features that should exist on every printer.
 Auto flow calibration, first layer scanning, failure detection — none of this is magic.
 It's sensors and software.
 So I built it myself.

 This started as a personal project on my Nebula 370 custom CoreXY build.
 Every feature in here has been printed, broken, fixed, and reprinted.
 Nothing is theoretical.

 The goal is simple — if you built your own printer or run Klipper, you shouldn't have to choose between features and freedom.
-KlipperFusion is the answer to that.
+Sentient is the answer to that.

 ---